-18.19 At paragraph 18.11, the Report notes that there are some people who are unsuited from the outset to using a computerised branch.
+- 18.19 At paragraph 18.11, the Report notes that there are some people who are unsuited from the outset to using a computerised branch.
 It is not understood how this relates to the question of whether Horizon is fit for purpose.
-However, in general, there is an effective recovery process to manage power and telecommunication failures.

-18.20 Horizon is operated by thousands of Subpostmasters, the majority of whom have not had any issue with the system or the effectiveness of it.
+However, in general, there is an effective recovery process to manage power and telecommunication failures. - 18.20 Horizon is operated by thousands of Subpostmasters, the majority of whom have not had any issue with the system or the effectiveness of it.
 Whilst a small number may find the operation of the system difficult, this does not make Horizon not fit for purpose.
 The subjective experience of a few people is not evidence that an IT system is objectively not fit for purpose.

-18.21 For this assessment to be carried out the Report would need to identify some form of industry benchmark against which to judge Horizon.
+- 18.21 For this assessment to be carried out the Report would need to identify some form of industry benchmark against which to judge Horizon.
 Also, the phrase "fitness for purpose" has a specific legal meaning and is therefore a subject on which Second Sight has no expertise to offer an opinion.
-The Report does not establish or seek to articulate any ~~is exercise of establishing~~ a legal or industry benchmark ~~has not been undertaken~~ and so ~~the Report's~~ findings are entirely unsupported by evidence or any robust analysis.

-18.22 Post Office maintains that the fact that over 450,000 users have used Horizon since its inception and only 150 have raised a complaint to the Scheme shows that it is fit for purpose.
+The Report does not establish or seek to articulate any legal or industry benchmark and so its findings are unsupported by evidence or any robust analysis. - 18.22 Post Office maintains that the fact that over 450,000 users have used Horizon since its inception and only 150 have raised a complaint to the Scheme shows that it is fit for purpose.